mikeleitz/quarkus-build-helper-plugin/README.md

 - Diagnose issues with native image builds
 - Validate native executables after they're built

-The plugin is non-invasive and doesn't modify your existing Quarkus configuration - it only provides information and validation.
+By default, the plugin is non-invasive and does not modify your existing Quarkus configuration.
+However, you can opt-in to have it enforce the build type (jar or native) via a Gradle property (see Build type configuration below).

 ## Features